RyanYuanyang/Sea-Battle-Game/README.md

-**The following features are planed to be implemented:**
+**The following features are implemented:**

 1. Random is used to generate the arrangement of player’s fleet (can also be arranged manually) and the enemy’s fleet.

 2. 2D arrais that represents the game board with 10 x 10 dimension is widely used to store the game status.
+Vector data type is used to store the record of challenge mode.

-3. The players are able to set their own size of the game board by inputing its dimension, so dynamic memory management would be used to allocate the array which represents the game board with specific size.
+3. Vector is used in function printRecord() , so dynamic memory management would be used to store the record of challenge mode.

 4. A file that ranks the best record of player in mode 2 (challenging mode) would be generated/outputed and then it would also be inputed back into the program each time the players call the record.